micropython/micropython/docs/design_guide.rst

-Class example template
+Class documentation example template
 --------------------------------------------------------------------------------
-When documenting classes, you could use the following template to illustrate the basic class functioning. it is closely related with the simpletest, however this will display the information in the readthedocs documentation.
+When documenting classes, you should use the following template to illustrate basic usage.
+It is similar with the simpletest example, however this will display the information in the Read The Docs documentation.
-The advantage of using this, is users will be familiar with this as it is used across libraries
+The advantage of using this template is it makes the documentation consistent across the libraries.

 This is an example for a AHT20 temperature sensor.
-You could locate this after the class parameter definitions.
+Include the following after the class parameter:

 .. code-block:: python